RJ722/bioinformatics/_posts/2019-07-22-visual-explanation.md

 The mathematician inside you barks `(3, 1)`.

-But, to my surpirse, this wasn't the answer:
+But, to my surprise, this wasn't the answer:

 ```python